Image Slider

 Japanese tea bowl with a tea whisk resting inside

 The chawan is a ceramic bowl where matcha tea is whisked and served.
-The design of the bowl can differ depending on the season and the type of tea that’s being served.
+The design of the bowl can differ depending on the season and matcha that’s being served.
+The tea master may allow guests to select their own chawan or may choose one for each participant before the ceremony begins.

 Bowl of freshly frothed matcha tea next to a chasen tea whisk